 A diamond ring may depend heavily upon the target market’s social status characteristics, whereas a content calendar software may rely most on the target market’s professional pain point characteristics.

-In these examples, you can envision how marketing toward a specific target market will differ.
+In these examples, you can envision how the marketing strategy toward a specific target market will differ.

 Therefore, it is a best practice to research all of the shared characteristics of the group of people you wish to target your product toward yet include only the most relevant characteristics in the target market framework you will use to direct marketing decisions.